baditaflorin/github-stars/readme.md

 *   [pocketbase/js-sdk](https://github.com/pocketbase/js-sdk): PocketBase JavaScript SDK
 *   [remvze/moodist](https://github.com/remvze/moodist): 🌲 Ambient sounds for focus and calm.
 *   [activepieces/activepieces](https://github.com/activepieces/activepieces): AI Agents & MCPs & AI Workflow Automation • (~400 MCP servers for AI agents) • AI Automation / AI Agent with MCPs • AI Workflows & AI Agents • MCPs for AI Agents
+*   [cmintey/wishlist](https://github.com/cmintey/wishlist): Wishlist is a self-hosted wishlist application that you can share with your friends and family.
+You no longer have to wonder what to get your family for the holidays, simply check their wishlist and claim any available item!
 *   [coderamp-labs/pad.ws](https://github.com/coderamp-labs/pad.ws): Whiteboard as an IDE, draw and code in your browser
 *   [astuto/astuto](https://github.com/astuto/astuto): A free, open source, self-hosted customer feedback tool 🦊
 *   [calcom/cal.com](https://github.com/calcom/cal.com): Scheduling infrastructure for absolutely everyone.